Substance Church

 In 2010, Outreach Magazine ranked the church as the 21st fastest growing congregation in the United States (8th in terms of growth percentages).
 Because the church has integrated ultra-contemporary worship, cell church, and cafe church methods into a singular megachurch setting, Substance is often cited as being "trend-setting".

 History

 The church was founded in 2004 by Pastor Peter Haas in partnership with the Association of Related Churches.
 In May 2005, the church began holding Sunday services in the University of Minnesota on the Saint Paul campus.
-In 2015 and 2016, after numerous re-locations, Substance acquired permanent facilities in Spring Lake Park and the Historic Wesley building in downtown Minneapolis.
+In 2015 and 2016, after numerous re-locations over the years, Substance acquired permanent facilities in Spring Lake Park and the Historic Wesley building in downtown Minneapolis, known respectively as their Northtown and Downtown campuses.